StolenColon/docs.getdbt.com/website/docs/guides/bigquery-qs.md

 Later, you can connect your business intelligence (BI) tools to these views and tables so they only read cleaned up data rather than raw data in your BI tool.

+To add sources, staging and business entities to your project, refer to [Add sources, staging and business-defined entities](/guides/sources-staging-business-defined-entities) and [Staging: Preparing our atomic building blocks](/best-practices/how-we-structure/2-staging) for our best practices on project stages.

 #### FAQs

 <FAQ path="Runs/checking-logs" />